Understanding academic misconduct

 Plagiarism

-Plagiarism happens when you intentionally or unintentionally present someone else’s ideas, words, images, text, or code as your own without proper attribution.
-Find out more about avoiding plagiarism (PDF).
+Plagiarism happens when you intentionally or unintentionally present someone else’s work, such as ideas, words, images, text, or code as your own without proper attribution.
+Plagiarism is academic misconduct and is treated seriously by the University.
+Understanding plagiarism supports you in ensuring you are producing work which is accurate and authentic.

 Collusion

 Collusion is different from collaboration.
 Collusion means working with another student on an assignment or exam that you are meant to be working on by yourself.
 This includes dishonestly getting assistance from, or providing dishonest assistance to, another student when working on an individual assignment, or allowing another student to copy all or part of your exam, test, or assignment.
+Collusion is academic misconduct.

 Contract cheating